unchartedsoftware/aperture-tiles/docs/documentation/generation/readme.md

 ```
 oculus.binning.name
-   Metadata name of the output data tile set pyramid.
-Used a plot label.
+   Name (path) of the output data tile set pyramid.
+If you are writing to a
+   file system, use a relative path instead of an absolute path.
+If you are
+   writing to HBase, this is used as a table name.
+Also written to the tile
+   set metadata and used as a plot label.

 oculus.binning.projection
    Type of projection to use when binning data.
 Possible values are: